 Webhooks are a widely supported method used to allow multiple applications to interact with each other, using HTTP POST requests to pass callbacks between them.
 For more information, see Wikipedia's page on webhooks.
-Common uses for webhooks include sending notifications via email or SMS, posting messages to social media, automatically writing records to a spreadsheet, and updating enterprise databases.
+Common uses for webhooks include sending notifications by email or SMS, posting messages to social media, automatically writing records to a spreadsheet, and updating enterprise databases.

-The following sections demonstrate how to set up a notification webhook to send an email when a response has been sent that contains a question answered with a certain value.
+There are numerous ways you can use Survey123 as a trigger in your workflows.
+The following three sections demonstrate how to set up a webhook to send a notification email when a response has been sent that contains a question answered with a certain value.

-Set up a webhook in Integromat
+Set up a webhook in Make

-- Go to https://www.integromat.com/ and sign in.
+- Go to https://www.make.com/ and sign in.

-- Choose the Watch survey trigger module.
 This module is designed to run the scenario each time a survey response is submitted.

-This name should be unique to the survey you are configuring the webhook for.
+This name should be unique to the survey for which you are configuring the webhook.

-To connect to ArcGIS Online, click Continue to sign in to your ArcGIS organization.To connect to ArcGIS Enterprise, first you will need to register Integromat with your portal.
-For more information, see the Survey123 Tricks of the Trade: Integromat blog.
+- To connect to ArcGIS Enterprise, register Make with your portal.
+For more information, see the Survey123 Tricks of the Trade: Make blog post.

 - Choose a survey from your ArcGIS organization to connect to.

 - Consider the options to include in your webhook, and click Save.